regras/cpos_v2/README.md

 $ ./demo/run_experiments.sh
 ```

 With the configuration present on the Github version of this script, it will run the same experiments ran for the article.
-Be sure to configure the `SSH_ADDRESS` and `SSH_PASSWORD` (on the docker compose file) adequately so that the logs are copied somewhere.
+Be sure to configure the `SSH_ADDRESS` and `SSH_PASSWORD` (on the docker-compose.yml file) adequately so that the logs are copied somewhere.
 After that, you can configure the `demo/process_data.py` script's log directory to process each experiment's data files.
 Here's an example:

 ```
 log_dir = join(cwd, "demo/logs/5_5_1")